Dennis M Marcus MD

 Dr. Marcus is devoted to the care of patients with diseases of the macula, retina and vitreous including age-related macular degeneration, diabetic retinopathy, and retinal detachment.
 He is recognized nationally as leader in vitreoretinal surgery, clinical retinal research, teaching and laboratory investigation.
 Dr. Marcus has brought cutting edge clinical therapies to our region as lead investigator in multiple clinical trials.
-His dedication to innovative treatments such as Photodynamic Therapy (PDT) with Visudyne and Macugen for age-related macular degeneration, made these now established therapies available to our patients prior to their approval to the general patient population.
-He continues to make newer therapies available for our patients as he and Dr. Singh participate in clinical trials such as Lucentis for wet macular degeneration (Genentech, Inc.), Squalamine (Genaera, Inc.) for wet macular degeneration, Oral Protein Kinase Inhibitor (Eli Lilly, Inc.) for diabetic retinopathy, and Macugen (EyeTech, Inc.) for diabetic macular edema.
-Dr. Marcus also participates as lead investigator in National Eye Institute sponsored clinical research for the Diabetic Retinopathy Clinical Research network for diabetic retinopathy and retinal vein occlusion.
-These studies are evaluating newly designed steroid injections, made specifically for eye injections, in the treatment of diabetic retinopathy and retinal vein occlusion.
-He is also internationally recognized as a leader in the investigation of radiotherapy for wet macular degeneration and he advises companies investigating radiation devices for this disease.
+Dr. Marcus’ established the clinical trial unit at Southeast Retina Center which made now established therapies available to our patients prior to their approval to the general patient population.
+His dedication to innovative treatments such as anti-VEGF therapies for age-related macular degeneration, diabetic retinopathy, and retinal vein occlusion has led to FDA approval of multiple drugs for these conditions.
+He continues to make newer therapies available to our patients as he and Dr. Lalane participate in clinical trials studying new combination drugs for wet and dry macular degeneration, diabetic macular edema and retinal vein occlusion.
+Dr. Marcus also participates as a steering committee member and clinical site lead investigator for the LADDER study evaluating devices for sustained release of anti-VEGF drug into the eye in hope of decreasing the number of eye injections needed for patients with wet AMD.
+Dr. Marcus has coined the term and is the first in the world to evaluate “endolaserless” surgical vitrectomy for bleeding in the eye from proliferative diabetic retinopathy.

 Dr. Marcus is available to our patients or new referral consultations every day of the week.
 He is committed to excellent surgical and medical patient care and believes in the need for strong patient-doctor communication.
 He is certified by the American Board of Ophthalmology.